meeshkan/beginners-guide-to-property-based-testing/README.md

 # What is property based testing?
-Normally software tests are created manually from examples.
+Normally software testing is done through **example-based testing**.
 A human writes one or several sample inputs to the function or system under test, runs the function or system, and then asserts on the result of that.

 TODO: Mention that it's silly and unrealistic, but we'll come to more realistic uses cases later.